Features of Alliance’s Parts Cleaning Systems

 Variable Speed: Variable conveyor speed allows the flexibility of increasing the through put should an increase in production occur.
 In addition, the conveyor speed can be slowed for difficult-to-clean and/or dry parts.
 Variable speed controls may be mechanical or electrical.

 Product Lane Guides: All conveyors should incorporate side guides to prevent parts from falling off the conveyor.

-Open Belt Design: Conveyor belts need to be as open as possible to minimize part to belt surface contact for optimum cleaning and reduce the amount of moisture conveyed into blowoff/dry zones.
-In addition, conveyor belts with maximum open area minimize cross tank contamination.
+Open Belt Design: Conveyor belts need to be as open as possible to minimize part-to-belt surface contact for optimum cleaning and to reduce the amount of moisture conveyed into blowoff zones.
+In addition, conveyor belts with maximum open area minimize cross-tank contamination.

 Jam Protection: All conveyor systems should incorporate a jam sensing device to prevent damage to the equipment and parts being cleaned.
 Sensors may be electronic or electro-mechanical.
 It is absolutely critical that if the conveyor shuts down as the result of a jam, it does not start-up automatically when the jam is cleared.
 An automatic start-up condition can cause injury to personnel working on or near the machine.

 Automatic Solution Make-up: During operation solution levels will be depleted through evaporation and/or carry-out.
 Each solution tank should be equipped with a method to add water automatically.
 If left unattended, manually filled parts cleaning systems may run low causing the machine to shut down, which can possibly damage pumps and heaters.
 Manual water make-up systems should be avoided.